AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-server-side-forwarding/ssf-verify.md

 ---
 description: To verify that Server-side forwarding is properly enabled, you'll need to inspect the HTTP response from the Analytics tracking request.
-This can be done using a browser's developer tools or by using a proxying tool such as the Charles Web Debugger.
-The following instructions illustrate what indicators must be present to ensure server-side forwarding is properly enabled.
+These instructions illustrate which indicators must be present to ensure server-side forwarding is properly enabled.
 solution: Analytics
 title: How to verify your server-side forwarding implementation
 feature: Server-Side Forwarding
 exl-id: 21db4572-da3c-43aa-a774-86a089656695
+role: Admin
 ---
 # How to verify your server-side forwarding implementation

 To verify that Server-side forwarding is properly enabled, you'll need to inspect the HTTP response from the Analytics tracking request.
 This can be done using a browser's developer tools or by using a proxying tool such as the Charles Web Debugger.
-The following instructions illustrate what indicators must be present to ensure server-side forwarding is properly enabled.
+The following instructions illustrate which indicators must be present to ensure server-side forwarding is properly enabled.

 To check the status of server-side forwarding: